-On September 19, John Vardaman of Hypur, will speak at Kahner Global’s 3rd Annual Cannabis Private Investment Summit in New York.
+John Vardaman of Hypur, spoke at Kahner Global’s 3rd Annual Cannabis Private Investment Summit in New York.
 This event gathers industry leaders and investors for a day of collaboration and networking.

 John Vardaman spent 10 years working at the U.S. Department of Justice, working on everything from national security to marijuana banking.
 He helped draft the Cole memo, the DOJ policy that the entire state-legal cannabis industry hinges on.
 Now, the attorney serves as the EVP and general counsel for Hypur, a technology company that helps financial institutions serve cash-intensive businesses like marijuana companies.

 “It’s exciting to be part of an industry that’s growing in the way that the cannabis industry is,” he said in a recent interview.
 “It continues to enjoy a very unique status in our legal system, which makes it very interesting in terms of the disconnect between state law and federal law.
 As a lawyer, I’m very interested in it from that perspective.”